Ralph & Russo

-Ralph & Russo is a European, privately held company owned and founded by Tamara Ralph and Michael Russo.
+Ralph & Russo is a European privately held company founded by Tamara Ralph and Michael Russo.
 Ralph & Russo is a high fashion house that specializes in haute couture and ready-to-wear clothes, luxury goods, and fashion accessories.

 The company was put into administration in March 2020 and its founders are being investigated for the misappropriation of funds and raiding on employee super accounts.

 History

 The firm was founded in 2006 by duo Tamara Ralph and Michael Russo as a privately held company.
 The fashion house began in Mayfair, London, following in the city's rich history of couture fashion houses.

-In 2014, it was announced that Ralph & Russo had become in the first British fashion house in over a century to be accredited by the Chambre Syndicale de la Haute Couture.
+In 2014, it was announced that Ralph & Russo had become the first British fashion house in over a century to be accredited by the Chambre Syndicale de la Haute Couture.
 It took them 8 years before nomination.
 They are still the only British fashion house to hold the accreditation.

 Ralph & Russo opened its first store in London with a second in Paris on Rue Francois 1er fr shortly after.
 In 2015, the brand opened its first boutique in the London department store, Harrods. and has outlined plans to open further stores in America, Europe and Asia.
 Since then, the brand has expanded beyond Europe, opening two stores in the Middle East.
 The first in Doha, Qatar and the second in Dubai, United Arab Emirates.
 More recently, Ralph & Russo opened its third European store in Monaco.

 On March 17, 2021 Ralph & Russo was placed into administration while it has been announced that the company will continue to operate throughout this time.
-In July 2021 it was announced that an investment resulting in a controlling position in the ownership of Ralph & Russo and its exit from administration was made by Retail E-Commerce Ventures a company led by Tai Lopez.
+In July 2021 it was announced that an investment resulting in a controlling position in the ownership of Ralph & Russo and its exit from administration was made by Retail Ecommerce Ventures, a company led by Tai Lopez.

 On March 2, 2023, Retail Ecommerce Ventures, Ralph & Russo's current parent, announced that it was mulling a possible bankruptcy filing.